Did you know that goat meat is actually healthier than most other meats?

 Once it's safe to do so, open the pressure cooker and check if the meat is tender and well done.
 Add the boiled potatoes as well as the the ghee, whipped yogurt and the green chillies.
 Keep stirring for about 5 more minutes until the yogurt is well mixed.
 Add water as desired for thinner or thicker curry.

 The oil should be separating and coming to the top of the curry.
 Taste and adjust salt and spices.
 Since there's a greater amount of liquid, more salt may be needed.

 Add the chopped cilantro, mix and sprinkle garam masala (if using).

 Serve with roti, naan or rice.

-Recipe Notes*I often like to use olive, but because olive oil has a lower smoke point and I'm pressure cooking, I went with canola or grapeseed oil, both of which have high spoke points. **If you don't have a pressure cooker, wait for the mixture to come to a boil, cover the lid, and let it cook for about 30 minutes or so, depending on your meat (goat takes longer than lamb) and your pressure cooker.
+*This recipe is designed for a pressure cooker or Instant Pot.
+If you don't have a pressure cooker, wait for the mixture to come to a boil, cover the lid, and let it cook for about 45 minutes or so, depending on your meat (goat takes longer than lamb) and your pressure cooker.